 Take the Five Guys success story, for example.
 What began as a single location restaurant in the late eighties would ultimately evolve into a national franchise worth billions of dollars that utilizes cloud-based solutions, electronic conferencing, project management tools and CRM, amongst many others, to help facilitate success.

 So what small business technology solutions help encourage growth while reducing costs?
 One of the most widely used and relied on are electronic conferencing solutions.
 As AZ Central explains, the integration of these solutions help businesses with: travel, project management, field support and collaboration.
 Such solutions also help to reduce costs, and work to improve productivity across the board.

 An in-depth Verizon study found 52% of businesses already utilize this technology for their “daily business practices.”
 The findings of the study reveal that electronic conferencing offers many benefits.
-Topping the list of these benefits are: reducing cost (68%), improving productivity (65%), improving customer service (63%), reducing travel needs (61%) and improving the production cycle (59%).
+Topping the list of these benefits, as shown in Figure 3 are: reducing cost (68%), improving productivity (65%), improving customer service (63%), reducing travel needs (61%) and improving the production cycle (59%).